Did you know?

 Education – Greece expand

 The best-performing school systems manage to provide high-quality education to all students.
-In Greece, the average difference in results, between the 20% with the highest socio-economic background and the 20% with the lowest socio-economic background, is 96 points, slightly lower than the OECD average of 99 points.
-This suggests the school system in Greece provides relatively equal access to high-quality education.
+In Greece, the average difference in results, between the students with the highest socio-economic background and the students with the lowest socio-economic background, is 99 points, slightly higher than the OECD average of 96 points.
+This suggests the school system in Greece does not provide equal access to high-quality education for the better off.

 More ResourcesHow's Life? at a Glance

 The quality of our local living environment has a direct impact on our health and well-being.

 Outdoor air pollution is one important environmental issue that directly affects the quality of people’s lives.
 Despite national and international interventions and decreases in major pollutant emissions, the health impacts of urban air pollution continue to worsen, with air pollution set to become the top environmental cause of premature mortality globally by 2050.
 Air pollution in urban centres, often caused by transport and the use of small-scale burning of wood or coal, is linked to a range of health problems, from minor eye irritation to upper respiratory symptoms in the short-term and chronic respiratory diseases such as asthma, cardiovascular diseases and lung cancer in the long-term.
 Children and the elderly may be particularly vulnerable.